Levi-7-7-7/Levi-7-7-7/README.md

+## About Me

-- 👋 Hi, I’m @Levi-7-7-7
+👋 Hi, I’m **@Levi-7-7-7**.

-- 👀 I’m interested in ...basically nothing.
+- 👀 Honestly, I’m not interested in much — just exploring as I go.
-- 🌱 I’m currently learning ...computer science at maharaja's technological institute thrissur
+- 🌱 Currently learning **Computer Science** at Maharaja’s Technological Institute, Thrissur.
-- 💞️ I’m looking to collaborate on ...again nothing.
+- 💞️ Open to collaboration, but mostly focused on my own path for now.
-- 📫 How to reach me ...(quite impossible)
+- 📫 How to reach me?
+Well... that’s a bit of a mystery.
-- 😄 Pronouns: ...GOD
+- 😄 Pronouns?
+Just call me **GOD** (for fun).
-- ⚡ Fun fact: ...literally there is nothing funny.
+- ⚡ Fun fact: There’s actually nothing funny here — just straight-up real talk.

+---

+Thanks for stopping by!